kaosat-dev/Blenvy/docs/quickstart/readme.md

 - A light
 - The player character, which will be a blueprint instance

 First, let's add a camera through `Add` -> `Camera`.
 Blender will make the camera face whatever direction the viewport is aimed at, which will probably be completely arbitrary.
 Move the camera a bit so that it faces the world origin and is rotated the right way.
+Pressing `0` on your numpad will show you a preview of what the camera sees.
 You can just copy our transform if you like:

 - Location:
   - X: `0`